Desserts / Honey Lemon Ice Cream

 * To use a vanilla bean, first split it down the centre lengthwise.
 Add it to the cream mixture when heating the first time.
 Remove and set aside before whisking with the egg, than add it back in for the thickening step of cooking.
 Remove before churning.

-** See tips in the body of the post for how to make this without a machine.
+** See notes in the body of the post for how to make this without a machine.

 Nutrition